What Is A Lethal Dose Of Nembutal (Pentobarbital)?

 Nembutal is a sedative used in euthanasia, pre-surgery sedation, the treatment of short-term insomnia, and more.
 Overdose is not very common, but if taken at high doses, it can be fatal.

 Nembutal is a sedative used to treat short-term insomnia.
-It’s also used to make patients fall asleep pre-surgery, as an emergency treatment for seizures, and for animal euthanasia.
+It’s also used to make people fall asleep pre-surgery, as an emergency treatment for seizures, and for animal euthanasia.

 It’s a very powerful drug, and at high doses, it can be fatal.
 The lethal dose of Nembutal, generic name pentobarbital, is about 30 milligrams per liter (mg/L).